 Fisheye/Crucible SAML app gives the ability to enable SAML Single Sign On for Fisheye/Crucible Software.
 Fisheye/Crucible Software is compatible with all SAML Identity Providers.
-Here we will go through a guide to configure SSO between Fisheye/Crucible and Ping One.
-By the end of this guide, Ping One users should be able to login and register to Fisheye/Crucible Software.
+Here we will go through a guide to configure SSO between Fisheye/Crucible and your Identity Provider.
+By the end of this guide, users from your Identity Provider should be able to login and register to Fisheye/Crucible Software.

-To configure Pingone integration with Fisheye/Crucible SAML Single Sign On/SSO, you need the following items:
+To integrate your Identity Provider(IDP) with Fisheye/Crucible, you need the following items:

 Provide the SAML configuration details for the application.